List of terms used for Germans: Russia

-Fritz, – the German name Fritz

-Gans, – the German name Hans

 Kolbasnik, колбасник – an outdated (used mostly before 1940s) pejorative term, which verbally meant "a sausage-maker".

 Spain

 Tudesco (historical)

 In Early Modern Spanish (for example in Don Quixote), tudesco (cognate with deutsch and the Italian tedesco) was used sometimes as a general name for Germans and sometimes restricted to Lower Saxony.

 Switzerland

 Gummihals (pejorative)

 German for rubber-neck.
 The term has been verified to be in use since the 1970s at least.
 Its actual meaning is subject to debate.
 Theories include the stereotype of Germans talking too much or nodding their heads endlessly when listening to superiors.

 Schwab (pejorative)

 The ordinary (non-pejorative) meaning is people from Swabia (roughly Baden-Württemberg) in South Germany, neighbouring Switzerland, but in Switzerland it is used for any German.
 A strengthening is Sauschwabe.

+Turkey

+Hans and Helga, the German names.
+Almancı or Alamancı, often used pejoratively, refers to Germans of Turkish origin.